Crunch-io/ta-da/content/dev/features/dataset-folders-labs.md

 draft = false
-title = "Improved organization and navigation of Crunch datasets" description = "For our early access users: we're moving to a folder-based, nested organization scheme for datasets; this should make datasets easier to organize and easier to navigate." weight = 20 tags = ["organization", "early access", "datasets"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"]
+title = "Improved organization and navigation of Crunch datasets" description = "For our early access users: we're moving to a folder-based, nested organization scheme for datasets; this should make datasets easier to organize and easier to navigate." news_description = "For our early access users: we're moving to a folder-based, nested organization scheme for datasets; this should make datasets easier to organize and easier to navigate.
+Click for more information." weight = 20 tags = ["organization", "early access", "datasets"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true

 +++